jenkins-x/jx-docs/content/en/v3/develop/pipelines/upgrading.md

 ```

 The pipelines should be modified and if you have a `Kptfile` it will be removed.

+If you have any old `jenkins-x.yml` files, those will be converted across to the new `.lighthouse` tekton notation too.

 ## Upgrading pipelines and helm charts via kpt

 You can upgrade any git repository in the same way you upgrade your [clusters git repository](/v3/guides/upgrade/#cluster) by running the [jx gitops upgrade](https://github.com/jenkins-x/jx-gitops/blob/master/docs/cmd/jx-gitops_update.md) command inside a git checkout of your repository: